hmhoa/odin-recipes/README.md

 Project: Recipes for [The Odin Project](https://www.theodinproject.com/)

 ## Overview
-This is my very first project utilizing my knowledge in HTML basics as part of my journey to learn front end development and eventually become a full stack developer.
+This is my very first project utilizing my knowledge in HTML and CSS basics as part of my journey to learn front end development and eventually become a full stack developer.
 You can view the site at: https://hmhoa.github.io/odin-recipes/

 Within this project, I used a variety of different text elements, tags, images, and links in HTML.
+I also applied some basic properties to style the website within [style.css](./style.css).
 This was also my first time using GitHub Pages, which was an amazing feature to find out about and be able to use!

 ## Recipe Pages
 The HTML files for each recipe can be found under [./recipes/](https://github.com/hmhoa/odin-recipes/tree/main/recipes)